stoplightio/spectral/docs/getting-started/3-rulesets.md

 extends: spectral:oas
 ```

 Extends can reference any [distributed ruleset](../guides/7-sharing-rulesets.md).
-It can be a single string, or an array of strings, and can contain either local file paths, URLs, or even NPM modules.
+It can be a single string, or an array of strings, and can contain either local file paths, URLs, or even npm modules.

 ```yaml
 extends: